argoPlugins/mqttTransportPlugin/README.md

 Copyright (c) Jeff Simpson, 2015

-Licened under the GPL3 open source license.
+Licensed under the GPL3 open source license.
 Please see the LICENCE file for more information.

 These classes provide the Responder and Sender MQTT transports as well as the MQTT Repeater Probe Handler plugin.